oldgandalf/MEGqcJorge/docs/source/settings_ini.rst

 Settings are divided into sections, each corresponding to a different pipeline step.

+As the result of analysis will be produced:

+- html report for all metrics
+- csv file with the results of the analysis for some of metrics
+- machine readable json file with the results of the analysis for all metrics

+In the html report:

+- all the plots produced by MEQ-QC are interactive, they can be scrolled through and enlarged.
+- a few plots from MNE (in ECG and EOG sections) are not interactive.

 Default settings [DEFAULT]
 --------------------------
 - **do_for** (str) : which channels to process.
 Enter 1 or both values separated by , .
 Default: *mag, grad*